RustLight/sacn/README.md

 Compliance with the ANSI E1.31-2018 protocol was tested (April 2020) and the results are shown at [https://github.com/Lan2u/RustSacn/blob/master/documentation/ANSI-E1.31-2018-Compliance-Check-List.pdf].
 ## Testing
 ## Demo Implementation

+Originally forked from https://github.com/lschmierer/sacn and then further developed as part of a final year project at the University of St Andrews.